Nexus-Protocol/basset-vault-contracts/README.md

     Query borrowed info from anchor smart contract and check loan_amount.
 If it's zero (all users have withdrown all bAsset deposits):
     - if aUST is not zero `basset_vault` redeems UST;
     - `basset_vault` uses extra 1% of UST to byu psi_tokens and sent them to governance stakers (there are no any nasset holders at thit moment).
-There is claim_rewards_delay parrameter to avoid blockchain span.
+There is `claim_rewards_delay` parrameter to avoid blockchain spam.

 [Rebalance strategy](#basset-vault-strategy)